Melinapgt/marvel-frontend/README.md

 ## Description
 A website about Marvel's comics and characters.
-It shows different features such as Login/Signup, Research, Add to favorites, Modal display, buy a comics.
+It shows different features such as Login/Signup, Research, Add to favorites, Modal display, buy comics.
 User's data are managed with MongoDB Atlas.
 For this demo, Favorites are managed with cookies.
 Be careful with the storage size limit (4Ko).